Front-Desk Workflow Support for Ontario Dental Clinics

 Staff follow up and protect the schedule

-Your front desk works the list, books patients, and fills cancellation gaps — without digging through voicemail.
+Your front desk works through the list, books patients, and fills cancellation gaps — without digging through voicemail or piecing together notes.

 What your team receives each morning